ddl-botwick/cust-churn-dmm/README.md

 # cust-churn-dmm

-Dec9
+Jan6

-code to push cust churn prediction/ground truth data to s3 and then DMM - Dec 9th
+code to push cust churn prediction/ground truth data to s3 and then DMM - Jan 6th

 ## Assets